Legoclones/encoding/README.md

 What's your name?
 ```
-Each 8-digit string of 0s and 1s is turned back into decimal, and then converted to the corresponding ASCII character.
-For example, the first 8 digits in the string are `01010111`, which 87 in decimal, and that corresponds to the capital W, so `W` is added to the output string.

-All characters with decimal values under 31 and over 126 are non-printable characters that will make the terminal act weird.
-If there are any inputted binary values that end up in that range, the console will print out a period (`.`) instead.
+Each 8-digit string of 0s and 1s is converted into decimal, and then to it's corresponding ASCII character.
+All characters with decimal values under 31 and over 126 are non-printable characters, so the console will print out a period (`.`) instead.

 ## Binary to ASCII (all)
 ## Binary to Decimal